NANKIN The inner border of flatware decoration. The narrow border sometimes added below a wider border.

 OVALS Kiln furniture.
 Type of saggar.
 Particular shape to accommodate oval product.

 OVEL Potteries dialect word.
 Part of a bottle oven.
+The hovel.
 Huge cone or bottle shaped brick structure built to fully enclose the main business-end of the oven.
+(Good example of the typical dropping of the H in the Potteries dialect)

 OVEN Bottle oven.
 Strictly speaking this is not the same as a KILN.